List of firefighting monuments and memorials

-This is a list of firefighting monuments and memorials which provide notable commemoration of firefighters' contributions.
-It also includes some notable monuments and memorials to fire victims other than firefighters, such as the mass memorial to unknown victims of the 1871 Peshtigo fire, which caused the greatest loss of life of any fire in the United States.
-A number of the monuments and memorials are listed on historic registers such as, in the U.S., the National Register of Historic Places (NRHP).
+The list of firefighting monuments and memorials covers firefighters' contributions, and some memorials to other fire victims, such as the mass memorial to unknown victims of the 1871 Peshtigo fire, which caused the greatest loss of life of any fire in the United States.
+Several of the monuments and memorials are listed on historic registers such as, in the U.S., the National Register of Historic Places (NRHP).